Considering becoming a childminder and would like to know more?

 Childminders, and any assistant who might be in sole charge of the children for any period of time, must hold a current paediatric first aid certificate.
 Providers can choose which organisation they wish to provide the training (preferably one with a nationally approved and accredited first aid qualification or one that is a member of a trade body with an approval and monitoring scheme, for example, the Federation of First Aid Training Organisations (FOFATO) or The First Aid Industry Body (FAIB)).

-The Local Authority also arranges Paediatric First Aid courses that meet all of Ofsted requirements; details of these courses can be found on the Waltham Forest Adult Learning Service website.
+St John Ambulance or the British Red Cross can be good places to look for a course or the the local authority also arranges Paediatric First Aid courses that meet all of Ofsted requirements; details of these courses can be found on the Waltham Forest Adult Learning Service website.

-The Local Authority arranges safeguarding courses that meet all of the Local Safeguarding Children Board (LSCB) and Ofsted requirements; details of these courses can be found in The Hub's Events & Training directory.
+The local authority arranges safeguarding courses that meet all of the Local Safeguarding Children Board (LSCB) and Ofsted requirements; details of these courses can be found in the Hub's Events & Training directory.

 3. Understanding the EYFS

 Ofsted says "There is no requirement for childminders to have a level 3 qualification or any particular type of training - the Early Years Foundation Stage (EYFS) just requires you to have undertaken a training course that helps you to understand the EYFS.
-The Ofsted inspector will check your understanding at your registration visit"
+The Ofsted inspector will check your understanding at your registration visit".

 You can also download Ofsted's quick guide on how to register as a childminder.